hashicorp/terraform-azurerm-vault/modules/run-vault/README.md

 1. Tell Supervisor to load the new configuration file, thereby starting Vault.

-We recommend using the `run-vault` command as part of [User Data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-shell-scripts), so that it executes when the EC2 Instance is first booting.
-After running `run-vault` on that initial boot, the `supervisord` configuration will automatically restart Vault if it crashes or the EC2 instance reboots.
+We recommend using the `run-vault` command as part of [Custom Data](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/classic/inject-custom-data), so that it executes when the Azure Instance is first booting.
+After running `run-vault` on that initial boot, the `supervisord` configuration will automatically restart Vault if it crashes or the Azure instance reboots.

 See the [main example](https://github.com/gruntwork-io/terraform-vault-azure/tree/master/MAIN.md) for fully-working sample code.